 Figure 6: PDFs of the misfits between the tide gauge MDT using the EIGEN-6C4 geoid to its full resolution, and the various global products (median values subtracted).
 The PDFs are normalised relative to a Gaussian with the same standard deviation, and are offset by ±1 from their neighbours.
 Numbers to the right represent the number of available points for comparison in each case.

 The distribution of misfits for these tide gauge values relative to the various global oceanographic MDT models is shown in Figure 6.
-A broader, more Gaussian distribution (peaks close to 1 with this normalisation) are found with the coarse resolution models (livc,livs,eccog).
+A broader, more Gaussian distribution (peaks close to 1 with this normalization) are found with the coarse resolution models (livc,livs,eccog).
 It also illustrates the fact that the better comparisons (narrower distributions) have higher peaks than would be expected for a Gaussian distribution, consistent with the high kurtosis discussed above.

 The PDFs in Figure 6 appear to have a longer positive tail than the associated negative tail.
 A long positive tail suggests that tide gauges are at positions, which are special in some way, leading to a systematic sign in the misfits, where they are large.
 We hypothesize that this is reflecting the fact that, being coastal, many tide gauges are close to the top of a steep continental slope, which produces a local geoid maximum at small length scales.
 In the absence of sufficient in situ gravity data, such maxima are likely to be reduced by smoothing, leading to the geoid product estimate being lower than the true geoid, and hence the MDT being higher than the true value.

 With this interpretation, high kurtosis and a longer positive tail in the PDF would be diagnostic of an artificially smooth geoid.
 We can test this interpretation by calculating the statistics using various degrees of smoothing, produced by truncating the geoid at different resolutions.
 At the same time, this allows us to see the effect of resolution on the size of the misfit.
-The results are shown in Fig 7 showing that a long positive tail and high kurtosis do occur when the geoid is poorly resolved, supporting our interpretation.
+The results are shown in Figure 7.
+The long positive tail and high kurtosis do occur when the geoid is poorly resolved, supporting our interpretation.
 The effect seems to peak at truncations of around degree 300-600, corresponding to length scales of about 40-70 km, but remains even with the full resolution geoid.
 We interpret this as being a measure of the missing in situ information limiting the resolution of the geoid in some places.